denbon05/frontend-project-lvl3/README.md

 ### Description

-You can view news from different sites.The RSS aggregator automatically monitors updates and adds new articles to the list.
+You can view news from different sites.The <a href="https://frontend-project-lvl3-git-main-denbon05.vercel.app/">RSS aggregator</a> automatically monitors updates and adds new articles to the list.

 #### <b>`make start`</b> - In the develop mode run webpack server